...

 Now I use pauses intentionally:

 A well-placed pause can be more powerful than a dozen words.
+It gives your audience time to process.
+It gives you time to control pace, reduce filler words, and reset your nervous system.
 While these top 10 tips to overcome your fear of public speaking are helpful, practice makes perfect.

 6. Make It Interactive and Engaging